nunofachada/cf4ocl/docs/02_tutorial.md

 ~~~~~~~~~~~~~~~

-Where we pass `NULL` we could have passed an error management object,
+Where we pass `NULL` we could have passed an error management object, which
-which we'll discuss in detail further ahead.
-Error-throwing _cf4ocl_
+we'll discuss in detail further ahead.
+Error-throwing _cf4ocl_ functions signal
-signal errors in two ways: 1) using the return value; and, 2) populating
+errors in two ways: 1) using the return value; and, 2) populating the error
-the error management object.
-In this case, because we're not passing
+management object.
+In this case, because we're not passing this object, we have
-this object, we have to rely on the return value to check for errors.
-A
+to rely on the return value to check for errors.
+A `NULL` return value indicates
-`NULL` return value indicates an error in all _cf4ocl_ constructors:
+an error in all _cf4ocl_ constructors:

 ~~~~~~~~~~~~~~~{.c}
     if (ctx == NULL) exit(-1);
 ~~~~~~~~~~~~~~~

-In _cf4ocl_, all objects created with `new` constructors must be
+In _cf4ocl_, all objects created with `new` constructors must be released using
-release using the respective `destroy` destructors.
-For contexts, this
+the respective `destroy` destructors.
+For contexts, this is the
-is the ::ccl_context_destroy() function:
+::ccl_context_destroy() function:

 ~~~~~~~~~~~~~~~{.c}
     /* Destroy context wrapper. */
     ccl_context_destroy(ctx);
 ~~~~~~~~~~~~~~~

-We now have compilable, leak-free _cf4ocl_ program, although it doesn't
+We now have compilable, leak-free _cf4ocl_ program, although it doesn't do very
-do very much yet:
+much yet:

 ~~~~~~~~~~~~~~~{.c}
 #include <cf4ocl2.h>